-FRIDAY NIGHT MOVIES COMING IN JULY!
+FRIDAY NIGHT MOVIES ALL SUMMER LONG!

 See you're favorite iconic Hollywood stars, like John Wayne, Cary Grant, Audrey Hepburn and Elizabeth Taylor in the most beloved classic movies.
 Whether they are heroes or villains, we'll showcase these legendary performers as we bring you the best in the "Golden Age" of Hollywood films.
 Tune in Friday nights at 9 for cinematic nostaglia and unrivaled storytelling.

 Aging rancher George Washington McLintock (John Wayne), a wealthy self-made man, is forced to deal with numerous personal and professional problems.
 Seemingly everyone wants a piece of his enormous farmstead, including high-ranking government men, McLintock's own sons and nearby Native Americans.
 As McLintock tries to juggle his various adversaries, his wife, who left him two years previously, suddenly returns.
 But she isn't interested in her husband -- she wants custody of their daughter.

 Fifth Avenue socialite Irene Bullock (Carole Lombard) needs a "forgotten man" to win a scavenger hunt, and no one is more forgotten than Godfrey Park (William Powell), who resides in a dump by the East River.
 Irene hires Godfrey as a servant for her riotously unhinged family, to the chagrin of her spoiled sister, Cornelia (Gail Patrick), who tries her best to get Godfrey fired.
 As Irene falls for her new butler, Godfrey turns the tables and teaches the frivolous Bullocks a lesson or two.